When you create content, be mindful that users have diverse needs and abilities.

 As government services move onto digital platforms, we need to make sure they work for everyone.
 There are many diverse user groups in our population.
 Many have limited access to digital services or are excluded from them.

 Diverse groups include:

-- people with low digital skills
+- people with low digital skills or literacy

 - older people or seniors

 - people from culturally and linguistically diverse backgrounds

 - people who are blind or have a vision impairment

 - people who are deaf or have a hearing impairment

 - people living in rural or remote locations